Nachman Seltzer: Public speaking

 Seltzer is a frequent lecturer in Jewish communities and on TorahAnytime, often discussing the themes of his books, including faith, positivity, and Jewish identity.
 He also gives classes on gemara and hashkafa at American yeshivas and seminaries.

 Musical career

-In 2004, Seltzer founded the Shira Chadasha Boys Choir, which released about five albums and collaborated with artists such as Yaakov Shwekey, Lipa Schmeltzer, and Baruch Levine.
-The choir accompanied Shwekey in Bloomfield Stadium and Avraham Fried at the Heichal HaTarbut before closing in 2019.
+In 2004, Seltzer founded the Shira Chadasha Boys Choir, a children's choir composed of Israeli boys mainly with American backgrounds.
+They released five albums: Acheke Lo, Arayvim Zeh Lozeh, The Chanukah Album, Al Hatorah and Am Yisroel.
+The choir collaborated with artists such as Yaakov Shwekey, Lipa Schmeltzer, and Baruch Levine and accompanied Shwekey in Bloomfield Stadium and Avraham Fried at the Heichal HaTarbut before closing in 2019.

 Seltzer also produced Visions, an album of English songs, and co-produced The Story Experience.
 In September 2021, he released a song titled "A Journey to Radin", which he composed and performed.
 This song was inspired by his participation in the Dirshu trip to Radun.
 In February 2023, he released another song titled "It's About The Yomi", also composed and performed by him.
 This song served as a commercial for Eli Stefansky's daf yomi shiur.